Mordech/dynamic-grid/packages/dynamic-grid-web/README.md

 # DynamicGrid Web Component

-The `MrdDynamicGridElement` component is a web component built with LitElement that allows for dynamic grid layouts.
-It uses the `@mordech/dynamic-grid-core` library to calculate the number of columns based on the available space and the minimum column width.
+The `mrd-dynamic-grid` component is a web component built with LitElement that allows for dynamic grid layouts.
+It uses the [`@mordech/dynamic-grid-core`](https://www.npmjs.com/package/@mordech/dynamic-grid-core) library to calculate the number of columns based on the available space and the minimum column width.

 ## Installation